Whole Earth Forecaster Home

 The disastrous South Asia Tsunami of 26 December 2004 occurred just one day after a strong "9" strength BT day on December 25.

-Between 1969 and 1972, six seismic stations were deployed on the lunar surface during Apollo missions.
+Between 1969 and 1972, six seismic stations were deployed on the lunar surface during the Apollo missions.
 Seismic data was continuously recorded until 1977.
-Below are compared daily Moonquakes for 1976 and 1977 and The Berg Timer.
+Below are compared daily Moonquakes for 1976 and 1977 and the Berg Timer.

 Both earthquakes and moonquakes share the same timing behavior with respect to planetary positions, as represented by BT.

-Whatever the mechanism, when the planets are in certain symmetrical and identical configurations (as represented by BT), seismic activity is caused on all planets immediately preceeding and following such configurations.
+Whatever the mechanism, when two planets are heliocentrically equidistant from a third planet (the definition of BT), seismic activity is caused on all planets immediately preceeding and following such configurations.
 The planets may act as armatures as they move through the solar system's interplanetary magnetic field, creating electromagnetic stress which affects all planets simultaneously within the field.

 The name of this website should be changed to Whole Universe Forecaster.

-So far quakes and BT have fit together like a glove.
+Quakes and BT fit together like a glove.
 Notice quakes making a strong surge just prior to the very strong BT day of 24 February, a perfect correlation.
-The blue columns are U.S. earthquakes which were highly publicized by the media which occurred in Illinois, Nevada and California.
-The red column is the 7.9 Chinese quake which is estimated to have killed over 60,000 people.
-It occurred just before the strong BT day of 16 May.
+The blue columns are strong U.S. earthquakes which were highly publicized by the media occurring in Illinois, Nevada and California.
+The red column is a 7.9 Chinese quake which is estimated to have killed over 60,000 people.
+It occurred just before the strong BT day of May 16.

 A 7.8 quake strikes Chile on June 13.
 A 7.2 quake strikes off NW California coast on June 15.
 A 7.3 quake hits off coast of Indonesia